Strangely-named fish is fun to catch, tasty to eat

 Chris Robbins caught the North Carolina state record sheepshead in 1999 out of Oregon Inlet.
-The fish tipped the scales at 19-pound, 4-ounces.
+The fish tipped the scales at 19-pounds, 4-ounces.

 South Carolina’s state record sheepshead weighed 16-pounds, 6-ounces.
 Jimmy Widener of Hanahan caught the fish out of Charleston in 2008.